daniilgriga/HashTable/README.md

 Lab work on programming in the [ded32](https://github.com/ded32) course on optimizing search in a hash table.

+A **Hash Table** is a data structure that maps keys to values for efficient lookups, insertions, and deletions.

+It uses a hash function to compute an index into an array where the value is stored. **Collisions** (when different keys map to the same index) are resolved using techniques like separate chaining (linked lists).

+Hash tables offer average-case time **complexity of O(1)** for operations, making them ideal for applications requiring fast access, such as caches, dictionaries, and databases.

+**Load Factor** is the ratio of the number of elements in a hash table to its total number of slots (array size).

+Typically, a **load factor of `0.7` (`70%`) is ideal—balancing memory usage and performance**.

 # Context

 - [Research of hash functions](#research-of-hash-functions)